 The chariot-drivers were all members of one of four teams: the whites, the blues, the reds, and the greens, each with its own following of fanatics.
 The races were held throughout the day and were the most popular pastime in the city.
 Before the races started the spectators were treated to a variety of skilful equestrian displays.

 The remains of the central track or spina, around which the chariots raced, lies about 9 m underground.
-The two Egyptian obelisks which stand in Piazza del Popolo and Piazza San Giovanni in Laterano, were dug up here in 1587.
-The pair would originally have stood on the spina.
+The two obelisks which now stand respectively in Piazza del Popolo and Piazza San Giovanni in Laterano, were dug up here in 1587.
+The obelisks would originally have stood on the spina, in the centre of the track.

 The Circus Maximus remained in regular use until the middle of the 6th century.
 During the middle-ages the site reverted to fields and by the 19th century it was covered by various industrial enterprises, including the city’s gasworks.
 The whole area was cleared in the 1930s when it became a designated park.